 Talofa lava, my name is Sean Mallon and my current role is Senior Curator Pacific Cultures.
 I look forward to sharing stories that connect the Pacific Cultures collections to history and current events in New Zealand and the wider world.

-I’ve been Te Papa’s Rights Advisor since August 2007.
-I administer Te Papa’s portfolio of trademarks; watch out for changes to copyright legislation to make sure that Te Papa’s processes are up-to-date; and give advice to staff on copyright and licensing questions.
+I’ve been Te Papa’s Manager Rights since August 2007.
+I manage the rights team of media & image researchers and the media sales & licensing advisor, I administer Te Papa’s portfolio of trademarks; watch out for changes to copyright legislation to make sure that Te Papa’s processes are up-to-date; and give advice to staff on copyright and licensing questions.
 One of the main projects I’m working on is Collections Online where I determine whether an artwork or object is in copyright and, if it is, ask the copyright owner for permission to publish images of the artwork or object in Collections Online.
 I have a background in museum collection management and I’ve previously worked in collection management roles at Te Manawa, Tairawhiti Museum and the National Maritime Museum, UK.